dpoloniajr/dpoloniajr.github.io/_pages/enhancementtwo.md

 6. Created a header declaration for the CSVparser.cpp file.

+The enhancements made to the Hash Table class file, and its associated files, were completely different than the enhancement originally proposed.
+The original plan consisted of converting the hash table to a distributed hash table (DHT) and integrating a graphical interface.
+Once the plan was put into motion, it was clear that there would still be limitations to the DHT.
+The DHT does not maintain an order for easy navigation and queries are generally more complex.
+Changing the plan to convert the hash table to a balanced binary search tree (BST) allowed for a simpler conversion and ongoing maintenance, and it is well-suited for data structures that consist of dynamic data, or data that changes over time.

 ### Enhanced Balanced Binary Search Tree - Highlight of Class Definition

 ```cpp